Hadronomy/solo-tid-project/docs/informe.typ

 #set text(lang: "en")

 #show: doc => conf(
-  title: [Clasificación de Conseción de Hipotecas],
+  title: [Home Loan Approval Classification],
   abstract: [
     The process of approving home loans plays a critical role in the financial sector, impacting individuals and economies alike.
 In this study, we undertake the classification of a home loan approval dataset using two distinct machine learning algorithms: Decision Tree Classifier (DTC) and Naive Bayes.
 The dataset encompasses various features such as applicant's income, credit history, loan amount, and employment status, among others.